Bohdalovice

 Bohdalovice (Podesdorf) is a municipality and village in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

 Bohdalovice lies approximately 8 km south of Český Krumlov, 30 km south-west of České Budějovice, and 150 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Kaliště, Slavkov, Slubice, Suš and Svéraz are administrative parts of Bohdalovice.
+Bohdalovice consists of six municipal parts (in brackets population according to the 2021 census):